 10-B. Scope

 This Zoning Law regulates and restricts the location, construction, alteration, occupancy and use of buildings and structures and the development and use of land in the Town of Taghkanic.
 The Town is divided into Zoning Districts enumerated in Section 30.
 Unless specifically provided otherwise, the provisions of this Zoning Law shall be deemed to be minimum requirements adopted for the Purposes stated in Section 10-C., herein.
-Whenever any other law or ordinance of the Town of Taghkanic, or any law or regulation of the State of New York imposes greater restrictions than this Zoning Law, such other law or regulation shall prevail to the extent of such greater restrictions.
+Whenever any other law of the Town of Taghkanic, or any law or regulation of the State of New York imposes greater restrictions than this Zoning Law, such other law or regulation shall prevail to the extent of such greater restrictions.